MayJSunny/OpentronsChallenge/README.md

 # OpentronsChallenge
-Add a new protocol to the OT2 robot of Opentrons
+- Add a new protocol - streaking - to the OT2 robot of Opentrons

+- streaking is a lab technique used to isolate a pure strain from a single species of microorganism, often bacteria